EXCLUSIVE: Interview with Alfred Enoch at Collectormania

 AE: Which feels weird.
 Exactly.
-You sort of… I suppose it’s like one of those things that it feels like a long time ago, but also not that… do you know what I mean?
+I suppose it’s like one of those things that it feels like a long time ago, but also not that… Do you know what I mean?

 AE: Yeah, that’s it.
 Sometimes you think, “Goodness, was that that time?”
 You remember a particular scene or something that happened.

 TC: [laughs] Yeah.
 It can still seem so vivid, but it still seems like it was a long time ago as well.

 TC: So do you still keep in contact with other members of the cast?
 Or do you see them on…

 AE: We sort of… it depends.
 Some of… yeah, I see some people with sort of varying regularity.
 You tend to sort of bump into people, like seeing Anna today.
 I saw Harry Melling because I went to see a play he was in.
 A play which he wrote as well, which was terrific, actually…